MariadeAnton/unit_test/README.md

-# Getting Started with biicode
+# Getting Started with biicode and Codeship

+This is a trial branch to test how to get started with biicode and [Codeship CI](https://codeship.com/).

 biicode's getting started code.
 You can read the full guide in [biicode docs](http://docs.biicode.com/c++/gettingstarted.html).